Wisconsin hunters warned not to mistake elk and moose for deer

 But despite the differences, the state Department of Natural Resources is reminding hunters to make sure they know what they’re shooting this fall.

-The state archery and crossbow deer seasons begin Saturday with gun seasons for youth and those with disabilities starting Oct.
+The state archery and crossbow deer seasons begin Saturday, with gun seasons for youths and those with disabilities starting Oct.
 7.

 Wisconsin has a robust deer herd but also elk herds in Ashland, Bayfield, Price, Rusk and Sawyer counties and another in Jackson County, in the western reaches of the state.
 Combined, they total about 500 animals and may show up in unexpected areas.